 Due to North Dakota's rural nature, it is not unexpected that about 80-90 percent of fatal crashes occur on rural roads in North Dakota each year.
-In 2012, 86 percent of fatal crashes occurred on rural roads.
-Through the North Dakota SHSP, greater emphasis and resources will be committed to implementing identified safety strategies on the rural roads where these crashes are occurring.
+In 2013, 89 percent of fatal crashes occurred on rural roads.
+Through the North Dakota SHSP, greater emphasis and resources is being committed to implementing identified safety strategies on the rural roads where these crashes are occurring.

-Attachment 1 shows the geographical location of each fatal crash that occurred in North Dakota over the previous five-year period (2008-2012).
-A second map shows North Dakota's alcohol and drug-related serious injury and fatal crashes over that same time period.
-The maps show that motor vehicle fatalities in North Dakota occur more heavily in certain areas of the state including a segment that begins in south central North Dakota and extends northwest through the northwestern quadrant of the oil-producing counties.
+Attachment 1 shows the geographical location of each fatal crash that occurred in North Dakota over the previous five-year period (2009-2013).
+The map shows that motor vehicle fatalities in North Dakota occur more heavily in certain areas of the state including a segment that begins in south central North Dakota and extends northwest through the northwestern quadrant of the oil-producing counties.
 There are also clusters of fatalities along the I-29 corridor in eastern North Dakota extending north to south and on each of North Dakota's four Native American reservations (represented on the maps by gray shading).
 The remaining fatal crashes occur largely in rural and sporadic locations.

-The vehicles most prevalently involved in fatal crashes in order of frequency include pickup/van/utility truck (accounting for 51% of fatal crashes in 2012), followed by passenger vehicle, truck tractor, motorcycle, and single-unit truck.
+The vehicles most prevalently involved in fatal crashes in order of frequency include pickup/van/utility truck (accounting for 44% of fatal crashes in 2013), followed by passenger vehicle, truck tractor, trucks, and motorcycles.

 Fatal crashes in North Dakota occur sporadically in terms of month of year, day of week, and time of day.
-A five-year crash data analysis (2008-2012) shows that fatal crashes appear to occur more regularly during weekend nights (Friday-Sunday) and during the following times: 4 PM-6 PM; 11 PM-2AM.
+A five-year crash data analysis (2009-2013) shows that fatal crashes appear to occur more regularly during weekend nights (Friday-Sunday) and during the following times: 4 PM-6 PM; 11 PM-2AM.